ErrorTzy/writings/notes/Epistemology/LectureNote.md

 The conditions stated therein does not constitute a sufficient condition for the truth of the proposition that S knows that P in following cases:

 ### 2.2.1 Two Presuppositions

 #### 2.2.1.1 Presupposition I

-It is possible for a person to be **justified** in believing a proposition that is in fact false.
+It is possible for a person to be **justified** in believing a proposition that is in fact **false**.

-> fallibility: $(Kp \bullet \diamond \sim\!\!p) \supset \sim\!\!\square (Jp \supset p)$
-> infallibility => Descartes
+> Or T in JTB  will be unnecessary.

 #### 2.2.1.2 Presupposition II

 If S is justified in believing P and P entails Q **and S deducted Q from P and accepts Q as a result of this deduction**, then S is justified in believing Q

+> the bold part may not be sufficient, i.e. reductio ad absurdium.

-> Antecedent strengthened version vs. consequent weakened version
+> Antecedent strengthened version vs. consequent weakened version:
+>
+> *Antecedent strengthened version*: Gettier's version, with the bold part strengthening the antecedent
-> - being in the position to be justified in believing/being in a position to know/… that Q
+> *Weakened version*: removing the bold part; the consequent changed into "being in the position to be justified in believing/being in a position to know/… that Q"

 ### 2.2.2 Two Cases

->Critical evaluation of Gettier's cases
->What is the common factor in Case A and B?
->	- Doxastic inference
->	- A false justified belief occurs as a premise in the inference
->
->Gettier's cases -> Gettier cases:
->Is the doxastic inference or false justified belief occurs as a premise indispensable?
+> Gettier's counterexamples are aimed at criticizing JTB → knowledge, but said nothing about knowledge → JTB

 #### 2.2.2.1 Case A

 Smith and Jones have applied for a certain job and Smith has strong evidence that Jones is the man who will get the job, and Jones has ten coins in his pocket.
 Meanwhile, Smith does not know he will get the job and he also has 10 coins in his pocket.
 Therefore for proposition (e):

 (e) The man who will get the job has ten coins in his pocket

 1. e is true
 2. S believe e is true
 3. S is justified in believing that e is true.

 However Smith does not know that he has 10 coins in his pocket, which means he does not know (e).

 >what is the symbolic logic form of (g) and (e)?
 Can we deduct (e) from (g)?
 The re-interpretation and the evaluation

 #### 2.2.2.2 Case B

 Smith has strong evidence that Jones owns a Ford because Jones told him so and offered him a ride.
 Smith has another friend brown of whose whereabouts he is totally ignorant.
 Meanwhile, Jones in fact rented the Ford and boasted in front of Smith.
 In addition by the sheerest coincidence, Brown happen to live in Boston.
 Therefore for proposition:
 (g) Either Jones owns a Ford, or Brown is in Boston

 1. g is true
 2. S believe g is true
 3. S is justified in believing that g is true.